dusrb37/Anonymize-Anyone/README.md

 # Anonymize-Anyone
-Anonymize Anyone: Bridging Ethnic Fairness in Text-to-Face Synthesis using a Diffusion Model
+Anonymize Anyone: Toward Race Fairness in Text-to-Face Synthesis using a Diffusion Model

 This repository contains the implementation of the following paper: